PeterCamilleri/CX16/docs/vm_id.md

 any specific or your application.
 The will probably need to be adapted, configured, and above all tested to each use case.

+For these decoders, those that deal with byte codes assume that the op code is passed in via the A register.
+The threaded interpreters assume that it is stored in the _vm\_w_ zero page variable defined elsewhere.

 [Back to the Top](#the-vm-instruction-decoder)

 ### Acheron